-At Hey!
-We’re Walking Here, we’re tired of business as usual on our streets.
-Business as usual is getting people like us killed.
-And the cautious phrasing and the tentative rhetoric of our public officials (even, much of the time, the ones who are trying to do good things) are obscuring the reasons why we’re being killed and injured.
+Many of us are tired of business as usual on our streets.
+Business as usual is getting people killed and injured.
+And the cautious phrasing and the tentative rhetoric of our public officials (even, much of the time, the ones who are trying to do good things) are obscuring the reasons why.
 So let us say it clearly and out loud:

 This is not normal.
-It’s institutionalized sociopathy.
 And it’s time for it to end.

-The terrible streets we live with are made much worse by the fact that the police have abdicated their safety enforcement responsibility.
+The terrible streets we live with are made much worse by the fact that the police have given up on street safety.
 It’s not that they’re doing their best but the problem’s just too big.
 It’s that, for the most part, NYPD precinct officers don’t care.
 They park on the sidewalk!
-And they think of street-level public safety as beneath them.
-Walk into your precinct and ask them whose job it is to keep crosswalks from being blocked by cars.
+And they don’t consider street-level public safety as within their purview.
+Try an experiment: walk into your precinct and ask them whose job it is to keep crosswalks from being blocked by cars.
 The answer, probably: nobody’s.

 On top of all that, our leadership class is out of touch with the contemporary reality of the city.
 By this we mean not only our elected officials (who are starting to catch up with reality), but the longtime homeowners (mostly wealthy, older, or both) who set policy priorities.
 Five million New Yorkers live in neighborhoods where most households don’t own cars.
 For most of us, taking away free car storage at curbside and replacing it with loading zones or bus lanes or bike lanes or plazas or nothing at all would make life better, not worse.
 And for everyone, even the drivers, it would make life safer.